Principal Investigator is a university employee who has a Full-Time position that includes:

 2 CFR Part 183 Never Contract with the Enemy NEW - 2 CFR Part 183 Never Contract with the Enemy applies ONLY to awards exceeding $50,000.00

 and performed outside the U.S., including U.S. territories.
-It also applies to person
+It also applies to a

-or entity that is actively opposing U.S. or coalition forces involved in a contingency
+person or entity actively opposing U.S. or coalition forces involved in a contingency

-operation (where members of Armed Forces are actively engaged in hostilities).
+operation (where members of the Armed Forces are actively engaged in hostilities).

 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements